Valley Metro Rail & Streetcar: South Central Extension

 Like the Northwest Extension, the funding from Proposition 104 moved up the timeline of the light rail extension to South Phoenix, this time by a decade.
 This extension runs from Downtown Phoenix, south along Central Avenue to Baseline Road, adding 5.5 mi and eight stations, while connecting with two park and ride locations.
 Additionally, it formed a light rail hub in Downtown Phoenix, between Central and First avenues to the west and east, and Washington and Jefferson streets to the north and south.
 Also included are new tracks for turn-around/staging purposes at both Third Avenue and Fifth Street for enhanced flexibility during peak service.
-Because of the new branch created, trains along this segment were planned to operate as a new line, originating at Baseline Road and running to the Downtown Hub before taking over parts of the existing light rail system and continuing north to the terminus at Metro Parkway..
+Because of the new branch created, trains along this segment were planned to operate as a new line, originating at Baseline Road and running to the Downtown Hub before taking over parts of the existing light rail system and continuing north to the terminus at Metro Parkway.

 However, outreach to the residents and business owners of South Phoenix became strained when the extension called for the reduction of lanes in each direction from four to two along Central Avenue.
 In February 2019, opponents were able to gather enough signatures to require the city to hold a referendum on future light rail expansion.
 The referendum to stop light rail expansion, known as Proposition 105, failed to pass in a special election on August 27, 2019.

 Construction on the South Central extension began in October 2019, and service began on June 7, 2025.
 It introduced a new two-line system with the A Line and the B Line.
 The A Line runs from the Downtown Phoenix Hub to Gilbert Road/Main Street, while the B Line runs from Metro Parkway to Baseline/Central Avenue.

 Operations

 Route description

-As of June 2025, the Valley Metro Rail system consists of two lines serving 50 stations on 38.5 miles of tracks within the cities of Phoenix, Tempe, and Mesa.
+As of June 2025, the Valley Metro Rail & Streetcar system consists of two lines serving 50 stations on 38.5 miles of tracks within the cities of Phoenix, Tempe, and Mesa.
 The A Line starts at the Downtown Phoenix Hub.
 Eastbound service runs on First Avenue south before turning east on Jefferson Street; likewise, westbound one-way service starts at 26th Street on Washington Street before turning north on Central Avenue.